LosAngeles971/oddlysatisfying/README.md

 * if possible, you should make your _logging func_ dynamic (not static), it means generating at the time of execution the name of servers, files, dates, etc
 * _logging func_ may also include failures, recovery actions, loss of data
-* if you modify the way the program ends, keep in mind that the execution must always end with the calling of one of the possible _closing func_
-* all the possible _closing func_ must always end with a positive, relaxing, peacefull and successfull final message
+* if you add new _closing_ functions, keep in mind that all _closing_ functions must always end with a positive, relaxing, peacefull and successfull final message
 * the code cannot contain vulgar, aggressive or discriminatory language

 ## Few words more...